europeana/keycloak-theme/README.md

 * Set `base URL` to e.g. `http://localhost:3000/`
 * Set `web origins` to `+` (to permit CORS requests from the portal app)

-Go to the "Client Scopes" tab and assign the "usersets" profile to the client.
+Save, then go to the "Client Scopes" tab and assign the "usersets" profile to the client.

 ## Testing the theme